lodauria/IoT_Group_Project/Evaluation.md

 ### Power consumption

-Since currently IoT LAB LoRa devices are not available due to service maintenance, we cannot evaluate directly the power consumption of the board, but we evaluate it reading the specifications of the chips.
+Since the LoRa devices on IoT LAB are currently unavailable due to service maintenance, we cannot evaluate directly the power consumption of the board, but we can evaluate it by reading the specifications of the chips.

-The used board is an ([ST B-L072Z-LRWAN1](https://www.iot-lab.info/docs/boards/st-b-l072z-lrwan1/)) in which there are 2 main components that absorb the most of the current consumption:
+The board used is an ([ST B-L072Z-LRWAN1](https://www.iot-lab.info/docs/boards/st-b-l072z-lrwan1/)) in which there are 2 main components that absorb the most of the current consumption:

 - **CPU**, the [STM32L072CZ](https://www.st.com/en/microcontrollers-microprocessors/stm32l072cz.html), has an estimated current consumption of 2.97 mA
 - **Radio module**, the [SX1276](https://www.semtech.com/products/wireless-rf/lora-core/sx1276), that has an estimated current consumption of 11 mA during receiving, and at most 23 mA during transmitting.

-Another components of the dock device that has a large power consumption is the **LED**, let's assume that we [this light](https://cablematic.com/it/prodotti/luce-a-led-per-semaforo-ip65-200mm-12-24v-verde-SM028/) that has:
+Another component of the dock device that has a large power consumption is the **LED**, let's assume to use [this kind of light](https://cablematic.com/it/prodotti/luce-a-led-per-semaforo-ip65-200mm-12-24v-verde-SM028/) that has:

 - Current consumption of 5.8 W
 - Input voltage from 12 to 24 V DC

-We assume that each dock is triggered **1 time at day** and a **boat takes 4 minutes** from the enter of the marina, until the anchors to the cleat, So in these 4 minutes the LED has a power consumption of 5.8W x (4/60) h = **0.24 Wh**
+We assume that each docking device is triggered **once a day** and that a **boat takes 4 minutes** from the entrance in the marina to tie off to the cleat.
+So in these 4 minutes the LED has a power consumption of 5.8 W x (4/60) h = **0.24 Wh**

-The CPU has a current consumption of 2.97 mA, if the board is powered with 3.3V, the power is 0.0098 W, since it is turned on for 24 hours at day, every day, the current consumption is 0.0098 W x 24 h =  0.2352 Wh
+The CPU has a current consumption of 2.97 mA, the board is powered with 3.3V, so the power is 0.0098 W. Since it is turned on for 24 hours at day, every day, the current consumption is 0.0098 W x 24 h =  0.2352 Wh.

+So every day the power consumption of a dock device is about 0.4752 Wh.

 From the sum were excluded:

 - The power dissipated by the **voltage transformers**
 - The power consumption of the **relay** that toggle the light
-- Since **LoRa transmission** happens only for few milliseconds at the day, we can exclude it from the total count.
+- Since **LoRa transmission** happens only for few milliseconds at the day, we have excluded it from the total count
-- Li-Ion battery will be used, so we need a **BMS (Battery Management System)** to ensure that when the battery voltage drop below a fixed threshold the dock device is turned off, in such a way to avoid to damage the battery, the BMS has a little power consumption that is not taken into account.
+- Li-Ion battery will be used, so we need a **BMS (Battery Management System)** to ensure that when the battery voltage drop below a fixed threshold the dock device is turned off, in such a way to avoid to damage the battery, the BMS has a little power consumption that is not taken into account
 - The power dissipated by the components of the board.

-So for every day the power consumption of a dock device is about 0.4752 Wh.

-If we use a [4S2P LiIon pack of 18650s](https://it.aliexpress.com/i/4001228530702.html) with a total capacity of 6000 mAh and a voltage of 14.4V, the power that the pack can deliver is 86.4 Wh, and it can power a dock device for about 181 days, about 6 months.
+If we assume to use the [4S2P LiIon pack of 18650s](https://it.aliexpress.com/i/4001228530702.html) with a total capacity of 6000 mAh and a voltage of 14.4V, the power that the pack can deliver is 86.4 Wh, and it can power a dock device for about 181 days, i.e. about 6 months.

-If the customer of this project prefer to have less cable on the marina and power the dock devices with batteries, the power consumption of these devices allow this strategy.
+In conclusion, to have less cables to place inside the marina, with our solution we can power the dock devices with batteries during the whole the tourist season.
-Otherwise if he prefer to have less maintenance, so there isn't the need to recharge battery periodically, or to decrease the cost of the system don't buying the batteries, the system can be powered by the marina electric line.
+Otherwise, if we don't want to take into account the batteries maintenance and we want to decrease the fixed costs, the system can be powered by the marina electric line.
+This solution doesn't necessarily require a lot of cables placing if the marina docking spots are already reached by the power line.

 ## Signage screens